JotGabiga/BookcrossingApp/README.md

 5. [Demo](#demo)
 ## General info

-Bookcrossing App is prepared as MVP.
 The main purpose of the application is to manage user's home library and exchange books with friends.

 App was created on educational purposes, mainly so that I could consolidate my knowledge of Back-end and Front-end technologies.